Pinoy pop: 1960s–1970s: Beginnings

-Golden age of Filipino music
+1980s: Golden age of OPM

-In the 1980s, disco group VST & Co. and pop icon Gary V. gave rise to dance-pop in the mainstream.
+Sentimental OPM ballads became the predominant form of Filipino pop in the 1980s.
+The growing number of middle-of-the-road (MOR) or adult contemporary (AC) radio stations in the Philippines, as well as an increase in the Filipino music quota to three songs per hour in 1987 provided OPM more exposure on the airwaves.
+The decade saw the rise of acts such as Martin Nievera, Ric Segreto, Roel Cortez, Sharon Cuneta, Lea Salonga, Zsa Zsa Padilla, Kuh Ledesma, Donna Cruz, Joey Albert, Raymond Lauchengco, Gary Valenciano, the Company, and Smokey Mountain.
+1970s OPM acts such as the Apo Hiking Society and Basil Valdez continued their success into the 1980s.

+English-language OPM recordings from both professional and amateur talent also exploded in the 1980s.
+Non-Tagalog or mixed-heritage (usually Filipino-American) artists such as Jose Mari Chan or Martin Nievera largely recorded OPM songs in English.
+Acts that largely recorded in Tagalog also began to record original English-language material in the 1980s, such as Basil Valdez with "You", and Apo Hiking Society with "When I Met You" and "Love Is For Singing".

-Prominence of rock-acoustic bands, belters, and balladeers (mid-1990s to present)
+1990s: Prominence of rock and acoustic bands, and new generation of balladeers

 The early to mid-1990s saw the emergence of the pop-rock group, Eraserheads, considered as a turning-point in the OPM music scene.
 In the wake of their success was the emergence of a string of influential bands such as Yano, Siakol, Parokya ni Edgar, Grin Department, Rivermaya, Moonstar88 and Hungry Young Poets, each of which mixes the influence of a variety of pop and rock subgenres into their style.

 Filipino rock continues to flourish at present with newer bands such as Hale, Cueshé, Sponge Cola, Chicosci, Kamikazee and Urbandub, and the emergence of the country's first virtual band, Mistula.
 Though only some of the spearheading bands are still fully intact, many old members have formed new bands such as Pupil, Sandwich, and Bamboo.
 A few band members such as Kitchie Nadal, Barbie Almalbis, and Rico Blanco have established steady solo careers.

 Though rock bands have been dominating the mainstream since their commercialization in the '90s, acoustic groups were still regularly showcased in the live band scene such as Side A, True Faith, Neocolours, South Border and Freestyle popularized songs that clearly reflect the sentimental character of OPM pop.
 Popular acoustic acts like Nina, Juris (of MYMP) and Aiza Seguerra also prove the diversity of Filipino pop.

-Solo belters and balladeers such as Regine Velasquez, Sharon Cuneta, Joey Albert, Donna Cruz, Zsa Zsa Padilla, Jaya, Jolina Magdangal and Martin Nievera had regular exposure on television and radio.
+The 1990s would see a new generation of Filipino ballad-oriented acts such as Regine Velasquez, Rachel Alejandro, Ogie Alcasid, Ariel Rivera, Rodel Naval, the April Boys, Jaya, Jessa Zaragoza, Carol Banawa and Jolina Magdangal.
+Artists such as Velasquez and Jaya would continue their careers into the new millennium.
+Older established artists such as Gary Valenciano, Martin Nievera, Freddie Aguilar and Jose Mari Chan continued to record new material and have exposure on radio throughout the decade.